clearlinux/swupd-client/docs/swupd.1.rst

         are available.
 It will return 0 with succeeded and a different value of 0 with failed.

-    - `--deps={bundle}`

-        Lists all bundle dependencies of the passed bundle, including recursively included bundles.

     - `-D, --has-dep={bundle}`

         Displays a list of all bundles which include the passed bundle as a